nspcc-dev/neofs-http-gw/README.md

 # NeoFS HTTP Gate

 NeoFS HTTP Gate is example of tool that provides basic interactions with NeoFS.

-You can download files from NeoFS Network using NeoFS Gate.
+- you can download one file per request from NeoFS Network using NeoFS Gate
+- you can upload one file per request into NeoFS Network using NeoFS Gate

 ## Notable make targets